BlueBrain/spack/bluebrain/documentation/upstreaming.md

   * make sure a recent (preferably the latest) version is present in the recipe
   * if specifying a version linked to a git branch, ensure the version name and branch name are the same
   * make sure dependencies are correct and complete
-    * give them the correct type. `type=("build", "run")` in most cases
+    * give them the correct type.
+For Python dependencies `type=("build", "run")` in most cases
-    * for python packages: no need to specify `py-wheel` or `py-pip`, those come with the parent class
+    * for Python packages: no need to specify `py-wheel` or `py-pip`, those come with the parent class
     * when adding multiple versions, keep in mind that different versions can have different dependencies, versions of dependencies, ...
   * ensure your code is properly formatted (black) and the header is correct (including the copyright year)
   * an upstreamed package should not depend on anything internal - it should install from your spack fork without any bluebrain-specific modifications

-Create your pull crequest from your fork to the spack `develop` branch and go through the review process.
+Create your pull request from your fork to the Spack `develop` branch and go through the review process.

 Backporting upstreamed changes
 ------------------------------